 The key is having the right information at the right time so brands can communicate in the appropriate way for the channel.
 One-size fits all is no longer an option and intelligent omnichannel solutions are required.

-That’s why tools like HubSpot are essential to helping brands grow.
-They focus on innovation of the technology and its capabilities, and that allows marketers to focus on their main priority…the relationship with their customers.
+That’s why the right tools and expertise are essential to helping brands grow.
+They focus on innovation of the technology and its capabilities, and that allows marketers to focus on their main priority – the relationship with their customers.